Karuna >> Introduction

 Click here to see short film

 The soil at Karuna is quite fertile, the area was once covered in trees, it is now naked compared to what it once was.
-Being lovers of trees and the land we have a desire to restore a small part of it and restore it's fertility through the Permaculture approach.
+Being lovers of trees and the land we have a desire to restore a small part of it and restore it's fertility through what we call 'Insight Design'.

-Aerial view of 'Sanctuary' field at Karuna (Sept 2010).
-Showing design of new diverse woodlands/nature reserve & arboretum ,Forest gardens, fruit tree nurseries, horticultural area, water holding & Low impact dwelling...Established over five years.
+Aerial view of Karuna (Sept 2012).
+Showing results of applied "Insight Design"- New diverse woodlands/nature reserve & arboretum ,Forest gardens, fruit tree nurseries, horticultural area, water holding, Low impact dwelling & Love...Established over 8 years.

 It is not enough to criticise the felling of tropical forests - we should all be working to restore our own forests, take positive action towards a sustainable future, by working with nature rather than against it.

-The project exists to demonstrate that sustainable land management is a major way forward if the present climate crisis is to be reversed.
+The project was developped to demonstrate that sustainable land management is a major way forward if the present climate crisis is to be reversed.
 That is if there is to be any future for our children.

 We know, from studying the rocks of our planet, that there was once a time when life did not exist here.
 Man, in seeing himself separate from nature and taking from it as he pleases is destroying all forms of life as he goes.
 If he does not change he will soon destroy himself.

 Karuna possesses deep mystical magic in its soil, it has great potential and gives out signals and speaks to those who are receptive to its almost forgotten language.
-The land is calling out to be healed and be given the opportunity to heal.
-We have chosen to respond to it in order to share our love of the natural world, especially with our children.
+The land is calling out to be healed.
+We have chosen to respond to it in order to share our love of the natural world, especially with our children and our community.

-Traditionally small wooded areas were often managed on the outer edge of the village, not simply for their raw materials and medicines.
+Traditionally small wooded areas were often managed on the outer edge of English villages, not simply for their raw materials and medicines.
 Trees offer us the opportunity to recognise inner peace and understanding when we place ourselves quietly amongst them.
-Developing and raising awareness of sustainability,Low impact living, climate change, wildlife conservation, holistic healing and art are the projects deepest concerns.
+Developing and raising awareness of Community,sustainability,Food growing,Low impact living, climate change, wildlife conservation, holistic healing and art are the projects deepest concerns.

 There is no better way to reach others than by example, and to offer the opportunity for all of us to develop through direct experience and serve human ends harmlessly while creating conditions conducive to all life.